Sabayon/wiki-next/docs/articles/documentation.md

 ## How to Edit an Article

-You can edit articles from the browser or by using git to clone and push.
+You can edit articles from the browser or by using git to clone and do a pull request.

 ## Browser